-As is evident from the above, the pedotherapeutic situation essentially is a "formally structured educative situation within which the child is purposefully involved in changing the misactualized potentialities of his psychic life-in-education.
-This change has to occur to such a degree that eventually he can attain the level of becoming adult where, according to his potentialities, he ought to be.
-This implies a corrective act of educating regarding his disturbed experiences, will, knowledge and behaviors in order to reestablish the dialogue with his educators and with life contents" (24, 143).
+As is evident from the above, the pedotherapeutic situation is essentially a "formally structured educative situation within which the child is purposefully involved in changing the mis-actualized potentialities of his/her psychic life-in-education.
+This change must occur to such a degree that eventually he/she can attain the level of becoming adult were, according to his/her potentialities, he/she ought to be.
+This implies a corrective act of educating regarding his/her disturbed experiences, will, knowledge, and behaviors to reestablish the dialogue with his/her educators, and with life contents (24, 143).

-To attain this aim, in pedotherapy use is made of an indirect approach among others (35).
+To attain this aim in pedotherapy, use is made of an indirect approach, among others (35).
 This indirect approach is closely connected with the phenomenon of projection.
-Projection is viewed everywhere as the phenomenon where a person attributes to another characteristics, opinions, ways of behaving, attitudes and relationships which are more applicable to the judge than to the judged (16, 76).
-This means that the opinions, thoughts and deeds with which the child cannot live are attributed to the other, and it is precisely here that the pedotherapist comes forward to guide the child to changes in meanings.
+Projection is viewed everywhere as the phenomenon where a person attributes to another, characteristics, opinions, ways of behaving, attitudes, and relationships, which are more applicable to the judge than to the judged (16, 76).
+This means that the opinions, thoughts, and deeds with which the child cannot live, are attributed to the other, and it is precisely here that the pedotherapist comes forward to guide the child to changes in meanings.

-During the diagnosis and also later in the pedotherapeutic situation, the child creates characters that for him serve as symbols onto which he can project.
-He then projects onto the symbol his problematic education as well as his disturbed lived-experiences of it.
+During the diagnosis, and later in the pedotherapeutic situation, the child creates characters which, for him/her, serve as symbols onto which he/she can project.
+He/she then projects onto the symbol his/her problematic education, as well as his/her disturbed lived experiences of it.
 Then, the pedotherapist, in collaboration with the child, solves the problem around the symbol.
-For the child, the symbol is reality and because he identifies with it, the solution to the problem also is reality for him.
-In summary, the child projects his problem on the symbol, the pedotherapist solves the projected problem and the child identifies with the solution and in this way lived-experiences his own situation as changed.
-Thus, his problem is eliminated via the symbol.
-It is appropriate to mention that a more direct approach can be followed with older children and especially the adolescent.
+For the child, the symbol is reality, and because he/she identifies with it, the solution to the problem also is reality for him/her.
+In summary, the child projects his/her problem on the symbol, the pedotherapist solves the projected problem, and the child identifies with the solution and, in this way, lived experiences his/her own situation as changed.
+Thus, his/her problem is eliminated via the symbol.
+It is appropriate to mention that a more direct approach can be followed with older children, and especially the adolescent.

 This method of therapy differs essentially from the forms of psychotherapy mentioned in Chapter 3 and, therefore, pedotherapy is not merely a child psychotherapy.
-Furthermore, pedotherapy is actualized in an educative connection and it takes its course especially within the framework of the lesson structure.
+Furthermore, pedotherapy is actualized in an educative connection, and it takes its course especially within the framework of the lesson structure.